 Your child’s online safety education this term

 Teaching online safety is vital to help keep our children safe as they navigate their digital world.
-In order to keep your child up-to-date on the most important parts of online safety, this year, your child’s class will be studying a unit of work based on the SMART Video Lessons, about online safety produced by Childnet.
+In order to keep your child up-to-date on the most important parts of online safety, this year, your child’s class will be studying a unit of work based on SMART Adventures, an animated series about online safety produced by Childnet.

 Childnet is a UK-based charity who empower children, young people, and those who support them in their online lives, and its mission is to work with others to make the internet a great and safe place for children and young people.

 Childnet education resources are age-appropriate, non-scaremongering, and give children the skills, knowledge and confidence they need to stay safe online.

 About SMART Adventures